TanishqM1/Finance/README.md

 ## Finance App

 A simple finance budgeting app that helps users manage their income, expenses, and visualize financial data through charts.
-The app integrates with a stock price API, allowing users to view stock prices and track their spending habits.
+The app uses the polygon.io stock price API, allowing users to view stock prices and track their spending habits.

 ## Tech Stack